About The Author

 Where to Find Aigner

-You can find Aigner active on Facebook, Twitter, and Instagram.
-She’s also the founder and leader of the Olympia Speculative Fiction Writers’ Group for local writers living in or around Olympia, WA.
+You can find Aigner active in the writing group she founded and runs called the South Whulge Speculative Fiction Writers’ Group for local writers living in the occupied Washington South Whulge/Sound (Thurston, Kitsap, Lewis, Mason, Pierce counties).
 To leave her a note or get in contact with her, use the contact form on this site.
 The blog section is for both fans and writers.
-There are weekly posts on the writing life, what Aigner’s working on, links to her free work, and more.
 Subscribe to stay up to date!
+You can also follow her author newsletter, Writing Skins, for intimate looks at the craft and career of being an author.